TWOEARS/binaural-simulator/README.md

 #### Configuration using XML Scene Description

-In following the configuration as defined above using a matlab scripts is done calling the constructor of the simulator object with an extra argument defining the filename of a XML scene description file.
+In following the configuration as defined above using a MATLAB script is done calling the constructor of the simulator object with an extra argument defining the filename of a XML scene description file.